rackerlabs/support-how-to/content/cloud-servers/cloud-servers-faq.md

 The number of customers on a Cloud Server host machine depends on the size of the customers' Cloud Servers, and the type of operating system.

-#### How long does a standard Cloud Server resize take?

-The amount of time a resize takes varies by the size of the server and the time of day you are performing the resize.
-If you have a brand-new server with no additional data or software installed, then you might be looking at 10 minutes.
-However, if you have data installed on your server and have been installing software then it can take up to 30 minutes or more.
-Peak times for resize activity tend to be at the start and end of the business day.
-Expect a short period of downtime while your server is being resized.

-Note also that resizing a server down can take longer than resizing up because the system needs to consolidate and copy data to a smaller disk container rather than expand the existing container.
-Cleaning up unneeded files (like old logs and session files) can improve the speed of a resize operation.

-There are different processes of resizes, as follows:

--   **Online Resizes**: Allow for the original sized Cloud Server to be powered on during the "Prep-Resize" step, and only powers down during the second step of the resize process.

-    This includes: Standard resize up.

--   **Offline Resizes**: Power down as the first "Prep-Resize" step.

-    This includes: Standard resize down.

-**NOTE**: Resizing is not available for work-optimized Cloud Servers.
-For information on your available options, see [Upgrade resources for General Purpose or work-optimized Cloud Servers](/how-to/upgrading-resources-for-general-purpose-or-io-optimized-cloud-servers).

 #### Can I buy extra storage?

 While the native storage allocation for a Cloud Server is based on the